The Lego Journey

-I've been at AL for two and a half years now, it has been an incredible journey so far and I'm very grateful for the chance to be around here.
-Next month I'm moving again, this time to the RnD department taking on even bigger challenges under a new team.
+I’ve been working at Animal Logic for two and a half years now, it has been an incredible journey so far and I’m very grateful for the chance to be around here.
+Next month I’m moving again, this time to the Research and Development department taking on even bigger challenges under a new team.

 I’m kinda glad to move away from rigging, it’s an interesting topic but after 10 years tinkering around it I’m pretty sure being outside of my comfort zone will push me to grow in new directions, there will be ups and downs but I’m willing to do my best.

 And that leads us to the end… It’s a wall of text!
 I know, but I sincerely hope some of my stupid advices and experience encourage newcomers to enjoy their journey and go for their goals.